-Alycia Halladay of the advocacy group Autism Speaks, which partially funded the new study along with the National Institutes of Health, agrees the new data refute a passive wait-and-see attitude toward children who have an older sibling on the autism spectrum — a range of disorders from Asperger's to profoundly uncommunicative.
+Alycia Halladay of the advocacy group Autism Speaks, which partially funded the study along with the National Institutes of Health, agrees that the new data refute a passive wait-and-see attitude toward children who have an older sibling on the autism spectrum — disorders ranging from Asperger's to being profoundly uncommunicative.

 "It is our hope," Halladay says, "that by encouraging parents to seek careful monitoring of their child, we can really push the whole health care system into doing a better job at providing an earlier diagnosis for those who are affected, so more kids who have autism are identified earlier."

 That can really make a life-changing difference, says Judith Ursitti, a Massachusetts mother of two children with autism spectrum disorders.
-Her daughter, Amy, who's 11, has Asperger's, while her son, Jack, 7, has severe autism.
+Her daughter, Amy, who is 11, has Asperger's, while her son, Jack, 7, has severe autism.